curious-attempt-bunny/rabbit-http-proxy-fake-desktop-headers/htdocs/README.txt

    Image conversion is a heavy process and is done with an external program, I would like to do this in java but have not found any good and fast package to do it.
-Anyway as standard it uses convert from ImageMagick, but it is configurable to use any command line program that can do the job.
+Anyway as standard it uses convert from GraphicsMagick, but it is configurable to use any command line program that can do the job.
 Of course RabbIT can be run with image conversion turned off but that is in a way the wrong thing to do since this is the big timesaver.